- Advisory board

-Standard Chartered , Global Head, Transaction Banking
+Standard Chartered , Global Head of Transaction Banking

 Lisa Robins is Global Head of Transaction Banking at Standard Chartered and a member of Corporate and Institutional Banking Management Team. based in Singapore.
 She is responsible for the bank’s transaction banking activities including cash management, trade finance, and securities services.